MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-35-LeadBased-Paint-Poisoning-Prevention-Certain-Residential-Structures/subpart-B-General-LeadBased-Paint-Requirements-Definitions-All-Programs/section-35.165.md

 (3) A risk assessment conducted on or after March 1, 2000, must have been conducted by a certified risk assessor.

-(4) Paragraph (b) of this section does not apply in a case where a risk assessment is required in response to the identification of a child with an environmental intervention blood lead level.
-In such a case, the requirements in the applicable subpart for responding to a child with an environmental intervention blood lead level shall apply.
+(4) Paragraph (b) of this section does not apply in a case where a risk assessment is required in response to the identification of a child with an elevated blood lead level.
+In such a case, the requirements in the applicable subpart for responding to a child with an elevated blood lead level shall apply.

 (c) *Interim controls.* If a residential property is under a program of interim controls and ongoing lead-based paint maintenance and reevaluation activities established pursuant to a risk assessment conducted in accordance with paragraph (b) of this section, the interim controls that have been conducted meet the requirements of this part if clearance was achieved after such controls were implemented.
 In such a case, the program of interim controls and ongoing activities shall be continued in accordance with the requirements of this part.